jeff-zucker/rdf-easy/README.md

 Many of the common namespaces (foaf,ldp,etc.) are included by default and you do not need to define them in your queries.
-If you have a custom namespace, either add it to the SPARQL with a standard PREFIX declaration, or use <full-url-of-namespace-and-term> in your SPARQL.
+If you have a custom namespace, either add it to the SPARQL with a standard PREFIX declaration, or use &lt;full-url-of-namespace-and-term&gt; in your SPARQL.

 ### working with RDF formats other than Turtle